microsoft/azuredatastudio-mysql/README.md

 Connect to, query, and manage MySQL databases with Azure Data Studio, a modern data editor available for Linux, MacOS, and Windows.
 This extension (preview) enables you to interact with MySQL using Azure Data Studio features like:

-* Connect to MySQL anywhere (on-premises, or VMs, on managed MySQL in other clouds or on Azure Database for MySQL - FLexible Server)
+* Connect to MySQL anywhere (on-premises, or VMs, on managed MySQL in other clouds or on Azure Database for MySQL - Flexible Server)
 * Searchable object explorer view for database objects, with auto-completion
 * Query authoring and editing with Intellisense, syntax highlighting and code snippets
 * View query results and save to csv, JSON, xml, or Excel